RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

 here](https://www.ulb.hhu.de/covid-19-aktuell/faqs-rund-um-die-aktuelle-
 bibliotheksnutzung/antwort/lernarbeitsplaetze.html).

-### Centre for Information and Media Technology
+#### Centre for Information and Media Technology

 You can find an [initial overview of the offerings and services provided by ZIM here](https://www.zim.hhu.de/Ankommen-im-Studium).
-This is where you will find information on your univ.
-ID, VPN access, your e-mail and HHU’s learning platforms.
+This is where you will find information on your uni ID, VPN access, your e-mail and HHU’s learning platforms.
 [Further information on ZIM's services is available here](https://www.zim.hhu.de/services-des-zim.html).